-The students aren’t just using them for recreation.
-If buds are in their ears, they are probably listening to lectures being digitally streamed from GUMC computer servers.
-If they look like they’re texting, it is likely because they are accessing the Internet to find information from a cornucopia of databases available through these tools-- everything from the National Library of Medicine to patient practice guidelines and drug reference guides.
-Handhelds can help physicians pull up clinical information on the spot, at the point of care.
+Technology is integrated in all aspects of Georgetown’s School of Medicine.
+Students listen to lectures digitally streamed from GUMC servers, access databases from the National Library of Medicine to patient practice guidelines and drug reference guides.
+Handhelds can help students and physicians pull up clinical information on the spot, at the point of care.

 GUMC uses technology on a broader scale.
 Information technology projects underway include archiving of streaming lectures, podcasts, and videocasts that students can download at any time, student training in “e-prescribing” and use of electronic health records, adapting open-source, electronic health record and health information systems.